Manager Andy Giles Phone: 01643 841582

 The Company Directors

-Eddie Bishop (Chairman), Peter Clapham (Secretary), Lesley Roake, Sally Farmer, Margaret Smith, Paddy Parnell, George Burnell (retired August 2019) and John Bell (retired August 2019).
-The Directors recommend the appointment of Mr Stan Moore as Director from 14th July, 2020 subject to ratification at the next AGM.
+Eddie Bishop (Chairman), Peter Clapham (Secretary), Lesley Roake, , Margaret Smith, Paddy Parnell and Stan Moore, The Directors recommend the appointment of Mr Stan Moore as Director from 14th July, 2020 subject to ratification at the next AGM.

-Although not strictly in the 2019/2020 financial year, I must report on the shop during the Covid19 crisis.
-Andy, with the help of floor tape and clear notices, arranged a one way system through the shop with hand sanitiser available at the entrance.
-Only two people were allowed in at one time.
-This excellent system is still in operation.
-To help many of the more elderly villagers who were ‘locking down’ at home, the shop offered a home ordering and delivery service which was operated by a team of willing village volunteers.
-Grateful thanks must go to Andy who organized and operated the whole scheme and to the team of delivery volunteers.
+During the early severe lockdown, Andy, with the help of floor tape and clear notices, arranged a one way system through the shop with hand sanitiser available at the entrance.
+Only two people were encouraged in at one time.
+To help many of the more elderly villagers who were ‘locking down’ at home, the shop has offered a home ordering and delivery service which was operated by a team of willing and enthusiastic village volunteers.
+This service was particularly helpful to people living on their own and, as well as providing groceries, offered important reassurance and friendly contact at a very difficult and potentially lonely time.
+The shop has continued to offer help and support when needed.
+Grateful thanks are due to Andy and all the volunteers who, at some personal risk, helped so many people.

-The shop continues to serve our village effectively and with your support will continue to do so for years to come.
+The shop continues to serve our village effectively and with your support will continue to do so for many years to come.
+Thank you, as always, for your support.

 Attached below is an explanation of all income and expenditure during the financial year.
 Click link below.